 Tips on how to perform a 24-hour carbohydrate load

-Here are some tips on how to set up a 24-hour carbohydrate loading before, for example, a marathon or a half-distance triathlon competition.
+Here we give you tips on how you can set up a carbohydrate loading schedule for 24 hours before, for example, a marathon or a half-distance triathlon competition.

-Here is a plan for a day with high carbohydrate intake, including whole foods and dietary supplements to ensure good absorption, that the stomach holds and glycogen saturation.
+Here is a plan for a day with high carbohydrate intake, including whole foods and dietary supplements to ensure good absorption, stomach retention and glycogen saturation.

-Do you eat a special diet, are you vegetarian or vegan?
+Do you have a special diet, are you vegetarian or vegan?
 Just replace the products you need with equivalent ones.
-We have a wide selection to suit everyone.
+We have a wide range to suit everyone.

 Breakfast 1 – 153 g carbohydrates